Skip to main content

 Currency

-Cards entity are created in the currency of the account / balance.
-The currency does not need to be provided separately when creating a card, because it is inherited from the selected account / balance.
+Cards are created in the currency of the linked balance.
+The currency does not need to be provided separately when creating a card, because it is inherited from the selected linked balance.

-Each account can have only one currency.
+Each balance can have only one currency.
 Transactions may still be performed in other currencies, depending on the card configuration and transaction rules.

 In Full API Integration, the partner manages end users directly through API.

-The user must be created before card can be assigned directly to this user.
+The user must be created before a card can be assigned to that user.

 User API Methods